ntahmasian/Build-Dynamic-FSA/README.md

 # Build-Dynamic-FSA

-this assignment is to implement the dynamic finite state automaton that recognizes none initially, but some after reading files Input1 and Input2.
+This assignment is to implement the dynamic finite state automaton that recognizes none initially, but some after reading files Input1 and Input2.

 Use a transition list that links transitions out of each state together.